oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 ```
 ./example.exe --host
 ```
-And to use an &reg; DG1 or integrated graphics, please use:
+And to use an Intel&reg; DG1 or integrated graphics, please use:
 ```
 ./example.exe --gpu
 ```